Featured

 The cinematography in Rekhachitram is nothing short of breathtaking, transforming the film into a moving work of art.
 Every frame feels meticulously crafted, mirroring the film’s themes of art, memory, and perception.
 The way the camera captures the interplay of light and shadows adds to the film’s eerie, almost dreamlike quality, making the audience question what is real and what is imagined.

 One of the most striking aspects of this film is the shifting color palettes.
 The contrast between past and present is depicted using warm tones for the past and cooler muted shades for the present to enhance the film’s emotional depth and tension.
-This visual contrast helps show that time in the film isn’t just moving in a straight line, instead, it feels layered and connected, with the past and present blending together.
+This visual contrast helps show that time in the film is not just moving in a straight line, instead, it feels layered and connected, with the past and present blending together.

 The camera work is equally impressive, with slow, lingering shots that allow the audience to absorb the complexity of the setting.
 There are moments where the frame itself feels like a painting, drawing attention to details that may hold hidden meanings.
 The use of reflections like mirrors, water, and even glass adds another layer to the storytelling by actually blurring the lines between reality and perception.